luigifab/human-theme/README.md

 * Go to: *System / Preferences / Appearance*, or run: `mate-appearance-properties`
 * Then select the *Human* theme
 * Go to: *System / Preferences / Windows*, or run: `mate-window-properties`
-* Then disable software compositing from last tab
+* Then disable software compositing from last tab (or enable it, as you want)
 * Go to: *System / Preferences / Notifications*, or run: `mate-notification-properties`
 * Then select the *Coco* or *Default* theme